A Journey of Happiness

 It is released on 5 February 2019 in Malaysia and Hong Kong, and its Mandarin dubbed version was released on 31 January in Singapore.

 Synopsis

-The Siew family consists of father Siew Fatt (Lo Hoi-pang), who is depressed after his wife passed away, eldest son Siew Beng (Jerry Lamb), a property agent; only daughter Siew Shen (Joyce Cheng), a loud optimistic tour guide; and youngest son Siew Lup (Alex Lam), a social media influencer wannabe.
+The Siew family consists of father Siew Fatt (Lo Hoi-pang), who is depressed after his wife died, eldest son Siew Beng (Jerry Lamb), a property agent; only daughter Siew Shen (Joyce Cheng), a loud optimistic tour guide; and youngest son Siew Lup (Alex Lam), a social media influencer wannabe.
 Siew Shen decides to takes her family on a trip to Malaysia, hoping to fix the family's strained relationship.
 Along the journey, they encounter many people, endless catastrophes and fun surprises.
 How will their journey end?